 Apple Card isn’t 100% virtual.
 The physical Apple Card is a titanium card that looks and feels just like any other premium credit card, except that it’s much sleeker.
 The card face is a minimalist triumph, with no cardholder name, card number, or CVV and virtually no marks to mar its metallic hue.

 Apple and Goldman Sachs tout the security benefits of Apple Card’s featurelessness.
 Without any information to identify the card, it’s useless in the wrong hands.

 Real-Time Fraud Protection

 Apple Card’s real-time fraud protection feature notifies you every time your card is used to make a purchase.
 If something doesn’t seem right about a transaction, or you know for a fact that you didn’t make it, you can immediately initiate the dispute process by tapping the notification.

 Apple Card also automatically maps purchases, showing you where you’ve spent money recently, literally.
-If a real-time fraud protection notification slips your notice, perhaps seeing a purchase in a city you’ve never visited will jog your memory.
+If a real-time fraud protection notification slips your notice, seeing a purchase in a city you’ve never visited will catch your attention.